 - Promptly reviewing all safety-related incidents, injuries, accidents and illnesses.
 Including investigation, recommending appropriate corrective action of hazard, follow-up and compliance.

 - Periodic evaluation of Safety Committee by-laws, Programs, structure and operations, and recommending any changes.

 - Coordinating with other departments to monitor completion and compliance of all training and inspections as well as an overall awareness of safety on campus to meet these objectives as a unified college body.

-Allegheny College believes that its most valuable resources are the people who teach, learn and work at this institution, and will do all that is reasonable to protect it.
+Allegheny College believes that its most valuable resources are the people who teach, learn and work at this institution, and will do all that is reasonable to protect them.

 Safety Committee Members